magedashuriqi/reading-notes/README.md

 ### ***Introduction***

 One of the most important things in the world is *how do we think!*.
-Its nececary to understand all the ideas that enter to our brain and how to deal with it
+Its nececary to understand all the ideas that enter to our brain and how to deal with it.
+The growth mindest is the faith of that you can do things which need intelligence by practicing and trying.

 ### ***Types of people***